Language: EN

 Package managers also handle dependency resolution.
 This means that if a package depends on other packages to function correctly, the package manager will automatically download and install the appropriate versions of those dependencies.

-Additionally, it is common to have public online repositories, where the versions of available packages and their dependencies are stored.
-In this way, adding a library to your program is even easier.
+Moreover, it is common to have public online repositories, where the versions of the available packages and their dependencies are stored this way, adding a library to your program is even simpler).

 Packages and package managers go hand in hand.
 Each package manager uses its own type of packages.
-They are also specific to each programming language.
+Moreover, they are specific to each programming language.

-Finally, package managers usually have one or several configuration files.
-It is generally a text file (in simple format, toml, yaml, json…) with a specific name.
+Finally, package managers often have one or more configuration files.
+Generally, it is a text file (in simple format, toml, yaml, json…) that has a specific name.

 Node.js uses “NPM” (Node Package Manager) as its default package manager.
 To add, update, or remove packages, developers can use commands like: